pawelpiwosz/ansible-presentation/README.md

 ## Test Ansible

+Navigate to `/datanode/ansible` directory.
+Prepare vault file, even if will not be used now.

+`echo testpassword > vault_file`

 Execute `ansible --version` to confirm installation.

 Now it is time to test if ansible is able to connect to `ansiblenode`.
 Simply execute this ad-hoc command: